 - In a large pot, melt butter over medium heat.
 Whisk in flour and garlic cooking for about 1 minute.
 Pour in a little milk and whisk until combined.
 Continue to pour in milk while whisking frequently bringing to a boil.
 It will thicken as it heats up.
 Season with salt and pepper.
 Remove from heat and stir in 1.5 cups provolone, 1/2 cup parmesan and 1/4 cup asiago.

-- Mix in chicken, bacon, sundried tomatoes and noodles.
+- Slice or shred chicken and mix with bacon, sundried tomatoes and noodles.
 Pour into prepared casserole dish.
 Sprinkle remaining provolone, parmesan and asiago on top.

 - Baked, uncovered, for about 25 minutes or until top is starting to brown and bubbling.